Early-stage lung cancer is driven by a transitional cell state dependent on a KRAS-ITGA3-SRC axis

 Abstract

-Glycine 12 mutations in the GTPase KRAS (KRAS G12 ) are a known initiating event for lung adenocarcinoma (LUAD) with broad clinical relevance.
-KRAS G12 mutations promote cell-intrinsic rewiring of the lung alveolar type II progenitor (AT2) cells, but to what extent such changes interplay with pathways essential for lung homeostasis and cell fate is unclear.
-We used single-cell RNA-seq (scRNA-seq) from AT2-mesenchyme organoid co-cultures, mouse models, and stage IA LUAD patient samples to identify conserved regulators of AT2 cell transcriptional dynamics and the impact of KRAS G12D with temporal resolution.
-In AT2 WT organoids, a transient injury/plasticity state preceded AT2 self-renewal and AT1 differentiation.
-Early-stage AT2 KRAS cells exhibited perturbed gene expression dynamics most noted by retention of the injury/plasticity state.
-At later time points in tumorigenesis, AT2 KRAS cells consisted of heterogeneous populations that could be defined by either the injury state or high expression of an AT2 cell signature.
-The injury state in AT2 KRAS cells of LUAD in patients, mice, and organoids was distinguishable from AT2 WT states by altered receptor expression, including co-expression of ITGA3 and SRC.
-The combination of clinically relevant KRAS G12D and SRC inhibitors to target the oncogenic injury cell state impaired AT2 KRAS organoid growth.
-Thus, an injury/plasticity signature characterized as an essential step in lung repair is used during alveolar cell self-renewal and during initiation and progression of LUAD.
-Early-stage lung cancer may be susceptible to intervention by targeting the oncogenic-specific nature of this cell state.
+Glycine-12 mutations in the GTPase KRAS (KRAS G12 ) are an initiating event for development of lung adenocarcinoma (LUAD).
+KRAS G12 mutations promote cell-intrinsic rewiring of alveolar type-II progenitor (AT2) cells, but to what extent such changes interplay with lung homeostasis and cell fate pathways is unclear.
+Here, we generated single-cell RNA-seq (scRNA-seq) profiles from AT2-mesenchyme organoid co-cultures, mice, and stage-IA LUAD patients, identifying conserved regulators of AT2 transcriptional dynamics and defining the impact of KRAS G12D mutation with temporal resolution.
+In AT2 WT organoids, we found a transient injury/plasticity state preceding AT2 self-renewal and AT1 differentiation.
+Early-stage AT2 KRAS cells exhibited perturbed gene expression dynamics, most notably retention of the injury/plasticity state.
+The injury state in AT2 KRAS cells of patients, mice, and organoids was distinguishable from AT2 WT states via altered receptor expression, including co-expression of ITGA3 and SRC.
+The combination of clinically relevant KRAS G12D and SRC inhibitors impaired AT2 KRAS organoid growth.
+Together, our data show that an injury/plasticity state essential for lung repair is co-opted during AT2 self-renewal and LUAD initiation, suggesting that early-stage LUAD may be susceptible to interventions that target specifically the oncogenic nature of this cell state.

 Article activity feed